 Working with a physical world map can be a good alternative to those who prefer using stickies notes and pins.
 A Scratch Off World Map Poster (affiliate link) offers a more interactive approach as well.

-Prezi – Note-taking in presentation style with basic animation
+Prezi – Note-taking in a presentation style with basic animation

 Alternatively, adapted from the Roman Room Method (one of Mind Palace techniques) , you can take lots of photos of your favorite room’s objects and people, arrange them in Prezi (and zoom in to some objects attached with associative notes) as you make a presentation trip around the room, preferably with a story to tell or dialogues from different parties.
 The advantage of using Prezi is the ease in playing (practicing) repeatedly the images with notes in a structured flow order just by hitting the next button.